 in accordance with a proposal for the classification publicly notified in accordance with section 14, modified as the Minister thinks fit to give effect to submissions made under section 14.

+(3A) The Minister may in a classification notice classifying land or waters in a marine park as a recreation area declare the recreation area, or any part of the recreation area, to be an area where —

+(a) recreational fishing; or

+(b) recreational fishing of a type or class specified in the declaration,

+would be incompatible with another recreational purpose specified in the classification notice.

+(3B) The Minister may in a classification notice classifying land or waters in a marine park as a special purpose area declare the special purpose area, or any part of the special purpose area, to be an area where one or more of the following, as specified in the declaration, would be incompatible with a conservation purpose specified in the classification notice —

+(a) aquaculture;

+(b) commercial fishing;

+(c) commercial fishing of a type or class specified in the declaration;

+(d) recreational fishing;

+(e) recreational fishing of a type or class specified in the declaration;

+(f) pearling activity;

+(g) exploratory drilling for, or production of, petroleum, geothermal energy resources or geothermal energy under the Petroleum and Geothermal Energy Resources Act 1967 or petroleum under the Petroleum (Submerged Lands) Act 1982.

 (3) Subsections (5), (6) and (7) have effect despite anything in the Fish Resources Management Act 1994, but in the event of any other conflict or inconsistency between the purpose referred to in subsection (1) and a provision of, or an activity authorised by, the Fish Resources Management Act 1994 that relates to aquaculture or to commercial or recreational fishing, the latter prevails.

 (4) Subsection (8) has effect despite anything in the Pearling Act 1990, but in the event of any other conflict or inconsistency between the purpose referred to in subsection (1) and a provision of, or an activity authorised by, the Pearling Act 1990 that relates to pearling activity, the latter prevails.

-(5) Subject to section 13D, aquaculture shall not be carried out in any area of a marine park which is classified under section 62 as —
+(5) Subject to section 13D, aquaculture shall not be carried out in —

 (a) a sanctuary area; or